ottogiron/ironman/docs/quickstart.md

 $ ./app #will run the http server
 ```

-go to http://localhost:8080, and you should see the the message "Hello World"
+go to http://localhost:8080, and you should see the message "Hello World"

 ### Generate a new endpoint file using the template "endpoint" generator